 The remaining of the paper is organized as follows.
 Section 2 is a survey of previous research on Arabic handwritten digit recognition problem.
 The classifiers and databases used in the comparison are described in section 3.
 Section 4 reports and analysis the performances of the classification techniques on both the Latin digits (on MNIST) and Arabic digits (on MADbase).
 In section 5 we conclude.

-A Review of Previous Work on Persian and Arabic Handwritten Digit Recognition
+Previous Work

 TABLE 1 Arabic Printed and Handwritten Digits